ArdhitoN/os222/links.md

 <hr>

 4. [CYBERTHREAT REAL-TIME MAP](https://cybermap.kaspersky.com/)<br>
 This is a real-time map that tells us what's going on now in the cyberworld.
-A nice place to look yet fun to interact to get new insights.
+A nice place to look and fun to interact to get new insights.
 <hr>

 5. [How does a blockchain work](https://www.youtube.com/watch?v=SSo_EIwHSd4) <br>